Please do not send confidential information via email.

-Testing services are free and confidential to all patients
+All testing services are free and confidential for all patients

-All testing done on a walk-in basis.
-No appointment necessary to receive prevention testing.
-Wait times may vary as patients are seen in the order they arrive.
+All testing is done on a walk-in basis.
+No appointment is necessary to receive preventative testing.
+Wait times may vary as patients are seen in the order in which they arrive.

 2845 Beatties Ford Rd.
 Charlotte, NC 28216

 No appointment neededOnly HIV/Syphilis bloodworkCall 704-432-8378 upon arrival to the siteMondays 9 a.m. - 4 p.m.Thursdays 1 - 4 p.m.

 Having symptoms?
 Has a partner tested positive?
 Call 704-336-6500

 No appointment neededOnly HIV/Syphilis bloodworkTuesdays 6 - 8 p.m.

 601 E. 5th St. Suite 470 Charlotte, NC 28216